Brown-University-Library/bell/README.md

 (at least do the two above)

+- questions/ideas from J.R.: link from BDR site over to Bell site; should Bell metadata-only object go into the BDR, if it's not the system of record?
 - add to the metadata-production code a check to ensure there's a title, if not, put in 'No Title' for the mods-datastream (bell json stream is ok).
 - in `acc_num_to_pid.py`, change function names that indicate solr is being hit, to names that indicate that bdr-search-api is being hit.
 - review tests and edit or delete those not used.